 The ongoing delays in the merger between Trump Media and Digital World Acquisition Corp, partly due to SEC investigations into possible securities violations, further underscore the challenges faced by the media company.
 These delays hamper its ability to go public and realize its full potential.

 Analyzing these key points, it is evident that the outcome of the lawsuit and the shareholder vote will have far-reaching effects on Trump’s media empire and the broader media landscape.
-If Litinsky and Moss are successful in their claims, it could set a precedent for minority stakeholders in media companies, establishing the need for transparency and protection of their interests.
+If Litinsky and Moss are successful in their claims, it might set a precedent for minority stakeholders in media companies, establishing the need for transparency and protection of their interests.

 This development also highlights the complexities of merging traditional media with emerging platforms like Truth Social.
 The industry is witnessing a paradigm shift, with social media platforms gaining significant influence and power.
 As media companies navigate this changing landscape, ensuring fair practices, proper governance, and protection of minority stakeholder interests will be crucial.